ppg/vagrant-boxes/README.md

 ## How it Works

-Packer reads its configuration from a .json file and uses Chef to provision base boxes.
+Packer reads its configuration from a "template" stored as a .json file and uses Chef to provision base boxes.
 As you'd expect, all provisioning cookbooks include their own Test-Kitchen suites to allow local testing before releasing new base boxes.

 ## Getting Started